noahbenson/hcp-annot-v123/README.md

 1. You must have a GitHub account ([join here](https://github.com/join)) and you must have `git` installed ([instructions here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)).
 2. You must have Docker installed ([instructions here](https://docs.docker.com/get-docker/)).
 Docker is a virtual-machine tool that allows you to execute code packaged up in docker images by other authors without having to share an OS or software dependencies.
-3. The instructions are written for use with a BASH shell (which is usually the default for Mac OS and many flavors of Linux).
+3. These instructions are written for use with a BASH shell (which is usually the default for Mac OS and many flavors of Linux).
 You may have to change them slightly if you are using a different shell.

 ### Instructions